mike-ward/lsv/README.md

 Build `lsv` from source.
 I plan to have binary releases after beta.

-- Install the V compiler.
+- [Install the V compiler](https://docs.vlang.io/installing-v-from-source.html).
 It takes a minute or less
 - `git clone ...`
 - `cd lsv/lsv`
 - `v .` or `v -prod .` for an optimized version
+- `./lsv`

 and your done.
 No kidding, that's it.